 As a direct consequence of the high achieving nature of our intake in Year 7 our teachers have high expectations and the standard of achievement throughout the school is very high.
-Most students have outstanding results at GCSE (of our present Year 12 students, approximately two thirds achieved 5 A or equivalent or more at GCSE) and the character of the Sixth Form reflects this.
+Most students have outstanding results at GCSE (of our present Y12 students, over half of all results are at grade 8 & 9 or equivalent at GCSE) and the character of the Sixth Form reflects this.